tinaxia2016/lnp_model_tutorial/README.md

-## this is a coding tutorial on estimating parameters in the linear-nonlinear-Poisson model.
+#### This is a coding tutorial on estimating parameters in the linear-nonlinear-Poisson model.